lydreiner/Statapackagesearch/README.md

-# Statapackagesearch
+# Stata package search
-Text mining in Stata research and code
+Research into text mining using Stata.
+End goal is to write code that mines .do files for missing packages.